slowernews/wisdom-tldr/chapters/chapter_1_self.md

 “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
 In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
 In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
 Tim calls this exercise “Fear-Setting” and he uses it frequently.

 “Fear is the mind eater”
 Reframe Fears as Fiction.
-In AA, they define fear as “False evidence appearing real”.\
+In AA, they define fear as “False evidence appearing real”.
 Realize that on the other side of every fear is a stronger, more powerful, and more grounded man.
 Embrace the fear and achieve your dream life.

-Break Down Your Fears Until You Figure Out the Truth. we stuck in the fear of consequences you will never achieve anything if you allow indecisiveness to lead to inaction.
+break down your fears until you figure out the truth. we stuck in the fear of consequences you will never achieve anything if you allow indecisiveness to lead to inaction.

 Someone else’s strengths don’t make you look bad, but being jealous and insecure does.